Preprint

 We also compare this choice against other combinations of CH models and report the win rate of each configuration on the ATLAS-static dataset.
 As shown in Table A1, the {CH3, CH3.1} setting achieves the highest win rate, confirming its effectiveness as the optimal rule set for CHA.

-We proposed Cannistraci-Hebb Adaptive (CHA), a new network automata based on topological self-organization and the minimization of external connectivity.
-CHA leverages two models, CH3 and CH3.1, and adaptively selects the optimal path length per network to capture local community dynamics.
+We proposed Cannistraci-Hebb Adaptive (CHA), an adaptive network automata machine that exploits principles of network topological self-organization for link prediction.
+CHA is based on the CH theory, a topological formulation of Hebbian learning, grounded on two pillars: (1) the minimization of external links within local communities, and (2) the path-based definition of local communities that capture homophilic (similarity-driven) interactions via paths of length 2 and synergetic (diversity-driven) interactions via paths of length 3.
+CHA leverages two models, CH3 and CH3.1, and adaptively selects the optimal path length per network to capture local community Cannistraci-Hebbian driven topological dynamics and organization.
 Experiments on more than 1000 real networks, static and temporal, show that CHA consistently outperforms state-of-the-art baselines across multiple metrics.
-This confirms the effectiveness of combining theoretical grounding with adaptive selection.
+Bridging the physics of complex networks and artificial intelligence via adaptive network automata, this study confirms the effectiveness of combining theoretical grounding with adaptive engineering design.

 While CHA is deterministic and interpretable, it does not leverage node attributes, which may be crucial in some domains.
 Future extensions could integrate topological and feature-based signals.
 CHA can support applications such as recommender systems or biological discovery, but its use on sensitive data should be carefully monitored to avoid unintended inferences.